 Step 5: While your pasta is cooking, squeeze some fresh lemon juice onto your salmon (a cup or so is like 5-6 slices of fresh thinly-sliced salmon).
 Follow that up by sprinkling some black pepper and salt onto your salmon as well.
 Let the salmon sit for about two minutes so that your newly applied seasoning can “marinate” a bit.
-For the freshest sustainably-sourced wild salmon check out our favorite place, Wild Alaskan Company!
-We even got 15% off your first purchase just for you!
+For the best sourced salmon check out our favorite place, Omaha Steaks!

 Step 6: Pull out a non-stick frying pan, pour a little olive oil into it and turn your burner onto low-medium heat.
 Then put your pieces of salmon into the frying pan, once piece at a time.
 Making sure that each piece fits fully and comfortably into the pan.

 Step 7: Use your cooking utensil to gently break the salmon into smaller pieces.
 Once it is cooked thoroughly (meaning, there is now raw pink appearance anywhere).
 Pull the salmon off of your burner and add the pesto to it and mix everything together.